ekalosak/moshi/moshi/README.md

-# 🧑💬🤖 moshimoshi
+# 🧑💬🤖 moshi
-Have a conversation in another language, at your level.
+Have a spoken conversation in another language, at your level.

 # Development